x

 View Larger Map

-And while this is a conservative, safe city, with a crime rate below the national average, a primary reason many people choose to retire here is the stark beauty of southwestern Utah.
-St. George sits along two rivers on the edge of the Mojave Desert, and the land is constantly changing color as puffy white clouds tease the sun.
-Shadows dance over the desert landscape, often turning it in a moment from a tapestry of blazing gold and red to a patchwork of refreshing purple and blue.
-Surrounding mountains and striking red sandstone buttes on the north side of town add to St. George's mystical quality.
+St. George sits along two rivers on the edge of the Mojave Desert, and the landscape is constantly changing color.
+Shadows dance over the desert, often turning it from a tapestry of blazing gold and red to a patchwork of refreshingly purple and blue.
+Surrounding mountains, green valleys and striking red sandstone buttes on the north side of town add to St. George's mystical quality.

-Within all this natural beauty, opportunities for outdoor fun abound.
-There are ten golf courses, most fairly affordable (the City Cache Card offers discounts), as well as thirty-five miles of paved, walking and biking trails that connect twenty-five parks, dozens of neighborhoods, lovely desertscapes and the town center (there is a neighborhood park or paved walking path within one half mile of everyone in St. George).
-The Sand Hollow Aquatic Center offers swimming and diving venues.
+In and around town, 35 miles of paved, walking and biking trails connect 25 parks, dozens of neighborhoods, beautiful desertscapes and the town center (there is a neighborhood park or paved walking path within one half mile of everyone in St. George).
+The Sand Hollow Aquatic Center has swimming and diving venues.
 The St. George Recreation Center is home to racquetball courts, game rooms, hobby and craft activities, a gym and more.

-Senior Sampler is the weekly newspaper geared for seniors, and the friendly St. George Senior Citizen's Center (60+) sponsors a wide variety of activities and events, including health screenings, dance classes, legal services, meals-on-wheels, yoga, trips and a volunteer program.
+Senior Sampler is the weekly newspaper geared for older adults, and the friendly St. George Senior Citizen's Center (age 60+) sponsors a wide variety of activities and events, including health screenings, dance classes, legal services, meals-on-wheels, yoga, trips and a volunteer program.
 St. George also hosts the annual Huntsman World Senior Games, in which seniors from all over the world compete.

-Dixie Regional Medical Center is a 245-bed comprehensive community hospital with two locations and a world-class cardiac care center.
-It has been recognized as a Top 100 Heart Hospital and is the major medical referral hospital for northwestern Arizona, southeastern Nevada and southern Utah.
-Medicare and Medicare patients are accepted.
-In addition to Dixie Regional, St. George is home to the St. George Surgical Center, a nationally accredited multi-specialty ambulatory surgical center.
+Dixie Regional Medical Center is a 284-bed community hospital with two locations and a world-class cardiac care center.
+It has been recognized as a Top 100 Hospital, as the Best Regional Hospital and is the major referral hospital for northwestern Arizona, southeastern Nevada and southern Utah.
+It is accredited by the Joint Commission, and Medicare patients are accepted.
 The Doctors' Volunteer Clinic, a private, non-profit, community-based health care clinic, provides medical care at no cost to citizens who cannot pay.
+For military retirees, St. George has a VA outpatient clinic, but the nearest VA hospital is in Las Vegas, 125 miles away.

-So while this desert oasis is not for anyone seeking lots of nightlife, liberal politics or a fast pace, it may be the perfect place for outdoor lovers in search of a safe, quiet, conservative city in a dry climate and a beautiful natural setting.
+So while this desert oasis is not for everyone, and especially not for anyone seeking a lively nightlife or a fast pace, it may be the perfect place for outdoor lovers in search of a safe, quiet city with a dry climate and surrounding natural beauty.